jreisinger/docs/data/notes/mngt/cv.md

 at [Eset](https://www.eset.com/) [Bratislava, 2015 - 2016]

 * Administered Linux (Debian/Ubuntu) servers and services running on top of them (e.g.  MySQL, Postfix).
-* Implemented a configuration management tool (Ansible) and some other DevOps patterns like infrastructure as code, automated testing.
+* Introduced a configuration management tool (Ansible) and some other DevOps patterns like infrastructure as code, automated testing.

 System and Network Administrator at [Institute of Science and Technology](https://ist.ac.at/) [Vienna, 2013 - 2015]